May 26, 2021

 Define Your Target Market

-Cassi Lup, Senior Manager of Product Development at 3Pillar Global, defines target market share as “the total [number of] buyers or users with the same problem that your software is aiming to solve.”
+Cassi Lup, Senior Manager of Product Development at 3Pillar Global, defines target market share as “the total 20 buyers or users with the same problem that your software is aiming to solve.”
 So it makes sense to begin by gaining a better understanding of who exactly these users are.

 Dividing your market into manageable segments is a good place to start.
 You should be able to describe both the demographics and the psychographics of your target market.
 Demographics include things such as age, education level, income, and location.
 Psychographics encompass less tangible qualities such as attitudes, beliefs, personality, and values.

 For each market segment you identify, create personas to breathe life into your target customer’s profile.
 An empathy map can help you do this by encouraging you to brainstorm about your target market’s goals, challenges, needs, and pain points.
 Be aware, however, that it’s best to cap your personas at 3-5; otherwise, you’ll end up with too much information, and it won’t be easy to focus on what really matters.
-If you find this limit too challenging, you may be better off sticking to segments.
-As a general rule, the most useful insights you’ll glean will always be informed by solid research.
+You want to go deep enough to understand what motivates them to make a change and then continue using something – even the alternatives to your product.

 As you do this, it’s critical to keep in mind that the buyer and user of your product may not be the same person.
-Scott Varho, SVP, Product Development at 3Pillar Global, explains that “The one feature in B2B software products that many people overlook is that there are differences in the motivations of the buyers and the users of the product.
-A lack of understanding of these dynamics can undermine a product's success.
+Scott Varho, SVP, Product Development at 3Pillar Global, explains that “The one feature in B2B software products that many people overlook is the fact that there are differences in the motivations of the buyers and the users of the product.
+A lack of understanding of these dynamics can undermine a product’s success.
 This is not totally unique to software products as the same applies to, say, a construction company buying tools for builders to use, but seems to be more frequently missed.”
 Offering an elegant solution that both the user and the buyer will value will drastically increase long term value potential by reducing churn.
 Gaining customers is hard.
 Keeping them can be just as hard.
 Losing them and trying to win them back is harder than either of those things by several orders of magnitude.

 Identify Underserved Needs

-Once you’ve created your personas and better understand your target market’s needs, consider specific pain points that aren’t being addressed or met by other products and evaluate your market potential.
+Once you better understand your target market’s needs, consider specific pain points that aren’t being addressed or met by other products and evaluate your market potential.
 What underserved needs could your product fulfill?
 You probably wouldn’t want to enter a market that’s dominated by a solution that customers already love and are loyal to unless you’re prepared to offer much greater value (in the realm of 10 to 30 percent), which is a high bar to clear.

-Of course, being a disruptor can potentially put you in a great position when it comes to market potential.
-But depending on your product, you may choose to enter a crowded market and scale fast based on the mistakes of your predecessors in that space.
+Being a disruptor or serving an underserved market segment can potentially put you in a great position when it comes to market potential.
+But depending on your product, you may choose to enter a crowded market and scale fast based on the mistakes or overlooked factors of your predecessors in that space.

 Identify Your Value Proposition

-Customers are always going to compare your solution to what’s already on the market, making it critical to analyze the competitive landscape.
+Customers are always going to compare your solution to what’s already on the market, making it critical to understand the competitive landscape.
 As we’ve said, finding your market potential involves knowing both the problems you solve and the benefits you offer: Why choose your product to solve this problem?
 That means that researching the competitive landscape is a step you must not skip.
 Francisco Ponce points out that this field may be wider than you think.
 Remember to consider “the alternatives that may include using no product at all.”

 As part of your research, make sure to ask yourself: